How to Write a Romance Novel: A Step-by-Step Guide for Aspiring Authors

 Do romance novels have to end happily?

-A romance novel should end with either a Happily Ever After (HEA) or a Happy For Now (HFN).
+Yes.
+A romance novel must end with either a Happily Ever After (HEA) or a Happy For Now (HFN).
 This is a non-negotiable genre expectation.
 Endings that are tragic, ambiguous, or unresolved may include romance, but they do not qualify as romance novels and may frustrate genre readers.

 Do romance novels need explicit sex scenes?